DMDCR/kinitopetdesktop/README.md

-# DMD's Unofficial KinitoPET Desktop Assistant!
+# DMD's Unofficial KinitoPET Desktop Assistant! ("KinitoPET Desktop")
 This project will update periodically, and I plan on keeping it active for a while!

 * Please read the [Issues](#issues) and [Compatibility](#compatibility-list) tables for more info!